-• Resolution and Follow-up
+Resolution and Follow-up

 - o Choose approach

-- o Support and maximize resident participation in the process as per
+- Support and maximize resident participation in the process as per

-- o Act
+- Act

-- o Evaluate outcomes
+- Evaluate outcomes

 - Notify the resident or resident's representative verbally or in writing, of the outcome of the investigation.
 Document the case in the Idaho reporting system for later data collection and reporting to the State and to the Administration for Community Living.